JetBrains/intellij-scala/README.md

 1. `packageArtifact`
 2. `runFastTests`

 The "fast tests" can take over an hour.
-To get a quick feedback on project health, run only the type inference tests
+To get a quick feedback on project health, run only the type inference tests:

     > runTypeInferenceTests

-## Travis CI
+## GitHub Actions build

-The project is configured to build and run the typeInference tests with Travis CI, which you can enable in your forks.
-The full test suite can't currently be run because Travis doesn't allow builds to take that long.
+The project is configured to build and run the typeInference tests and fast tests with Github Actions.
+The full test suite isn't run to avoid really long build times.

 ## Running the plugin